Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/staff_of_charming.md

+---
+category: items
+layout: page
 name: Staff of Charming
-type: staff
+tag: staff

-# Staff of Charming
+title: Staff of Charming
+---

 _Staff, rare (requires attunement by a bard, cleric, druid, sorcerer, warlock, or wizard)_

 While holding this staff, you can use an action to expend 1 of its 10 charges to cast **_charm person_**, **_command_**, or **_comprehend languages_** from it using your spell save DC.
 The staff can also be used as a magic quarterstaff.